 Students receiving assistantships through the department are discouraged from obtaining additional outside employment.
 The demands imposed by duties related to a stipend, plus those imposed by research and classroom activities, make it unlikely that satisfactory progress can be made if additional obligations are incurred.
-If a student's Supervisory Committee (see Sections II.B and III.C) determines that appropriate progress is not being made or would not be made because of conflicts arising from additional employment, the Committee may recommend termination of a stipend, thereby freeing the student from the time demands associated with an assistantship.
+If a student's Supervisory Committee (see Sections II.B and III.C) determines that appropriate progress is not being made or would not be made because of conflicts arising from additional employment, the Committee may recommend termination of a stipend.

 C. Work-Related Experience.

 All graduate students are required to do departmental research throughout their graduate careers.
 One or more faculty members will direct all research, teaching, or related activities.
-Generally, but not always, students work most closely with their faculty advisor who also serves as the Supervisory Committee chair.
+Generally students work most closely with their faculty advisor who also serves as the Supervisory Committee chair.

 D. Ethical Conduct.

 All graduate students are required to conduct themselves in accord with APA Ethical Principles.
-All students should acquaint themselves, as soon as possible, with the current version of the APA Ethical Principles of Psychologists concerning responsibilities to the public, conduct of research, dissemination of information, and professional relationships.
+All students should acquaint themselves with the current version of the APA Ethical Principles of Psychologists concerning responsibilities to the public, conduct of research, dissemination of information, and professional relationships.
 Also, no student should engage in any professional activity except under immediate supervision in a graduate course in which the student is formally registered, or under the direct supervision of the student's advisor or a qualified person designated by that advisor.
 APA Ethical Principles and Federal regulations governing the use of human and animal subjects are binding on all psychology graduate students.

 E. Changing Area of Specialization.

-Students who desire to change from one area of specialization to another should submit a written request to the Area Coordinator of the new area for written approval.
-Students must obtain approval from the faculty in both areas.
+Students wishing to change from one area of specialization to another should submit a written request to the Area Coordinator of the new area for written approval.
 The Area Coordinator in the new area will coordinate all details of the transfer with the Graduate Coordinator.

+F. Multiple areas of specialization.

-F. The Doctoral Co-Major.
-Students admitted into one graduate program in psychology occasionally desire to develop a co-major with another training program.
-In order to do so, students need the approval of the faculty of the original area and the admissions committee of the new area.
-Once both approvals are obtained, the two Area Coordinators will be responsible for the student's program until co-chairs are appointed for the student's Supervisory Committee.
-The Graduate Coordinator will review all of these arrangements and agreements.
+Students admitted into one graduate program in psychology may develop a co-major with another training program in the department.
+In this case, the approval of both area coordinators is required, as well as faculty in each area willing to act as co-chairs of the student's committee.
+The two Area Coordinators will be responsible for the student's program until co-chairs are appointed for the student's Supervisory Committee.